Drayyblacc/loverunning/README.md

 To clone a repository on Github, follow these steps:

 1. Log in to Github - or step up a new account.
-2. Find the repository for [Blush Bakes by Rach](https://github.com/rachaelbabister/blush-bakes-by-rach).
+2. Find the repository for [Love Running](https://github.com/Drayyblacc/loverunning).
 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

 - - -

 ## Testing